OSHA News Release - (Archived) Table of Contents|

 OSHA cited the company for 28 alleged willful violations of machine guarding requirements for power presses and resistance welding machines, with proposed penalties totaling $1,570,000.
-OSHA also cited the company for 17 alleged serious violations of the lockout/tagout, mechanical power press, confined spaces, and electrical standards, with $71,000
+OSHA also cited the company for 17 alleged serious violations of the lockout/tagout, mechanical power press, confined spaces, and electrical standards, with $71,000 in proposed penalties.

 "More than two-thirds of the welding and assembly machines that we inspected at this plant were not guarded," said Charles Jeffress, assistant secretary of labor for OSHA.
 "During our inspection, we found 26 unguarded resistance welding machines.
 Employees continue to suffer serious hand and finger injuries because the plant's management refuses to adhere to basic safety regulations."

 The company has 15 working days to contest the citations and proposed penalties before the independent Occupational Safety and Health Review Commission.

 Tomasco Mulciber, Inc., is a subsidiary of Masuda Manufacturing, Inc., in Tokyo.
 The company, which builds front-end frames for Honda of America, employs 460 permanent workers, in addition to 160 temporary employees, at the Columbus plant.